claudiobonfati/money-manager-app/README.md

 ## Contributing

-You can send how many PR's do you want, I'll be glad to analyse and accept them!
+You can send how many PR's you want, I'll be glad to analyse and accept them!

 Connect with me at [LinkedIn](https://www.linkedin.com/in/claudiobonfati/)